glasergl/Constrained-Instance/README.md

 Note that every instance of `Constrained` must be final in order to ensure manipulation only happens through the `Constrained` class.

 The predicate is evaluted for the initial and every new value and throws an exception in the invalid case.
-Furthermore, commonly needed types are directly given, e.g., `PositiveInteger` (only intgeger > 0), `DigitCharacter` (only digits of the decimal system) or `RegExString` (stored string must match a given regular expression).
+Furthermore, commonly needed types are directly given, e.g., `PositiveInteger` (only integer > 0), `DigitCharacter` (only digits of the decimal system) or `RegExString` (stored string must match a given regular expression).
 Lastly, there is a method called update which makes it easy to update the value without using the getter and setter.
 Instead of
 ```java